kadamwhite/talks/2018/wceu/slides.md

 ???

-So, write your process down, and update it as needed.
-Not every template section will be relevant for every ticket, and that's OK!

-Our goal is to reduce ambiguity, not to force extra work.

-A good issue template defines the standard of communication we want for our team.
-It reminds us to respect our colleagues' time as we would our own, by being specific and direct.
+If used in this way, issue templates define the standard of communication we want for our team.
+They reminds us to respect our colleagues' time as we would our own, by being specific and direct.
+That standard should never be ambiguous.
+So, write your team’s process down, and update it as needed.

 ---

-## Colocated Documentation
+## Colocate Your Documentation

-_Keep documentation close to the task or code it documents_
+_with the thing it documents_

 ???

-A template can do this because it's _right there_ when we go to open a PR.
-They have a visible impact on team behavior because they're unavoidable.
+Templates have a visible impact on team behavior because they’re unavoidable—it’s right there when we go to open a PR.

-In our code, we like type annotations because they're documentation we cannot escape.
-Prose documentation works the same way: the proximity of the _documentation_ to the _task_ being documented is key.

 You may know the saying, "out of sight, out of mind" -- if it takes too long to look up how to do something, that documentation is worthless!

-This is why I'm such a fan of markdown files, because they fit right alongside our code in our existing projects.
+This is why I'm such a fan of markdown files, because they fit right alongside our code within our existing projects.

 ---